SiC Puck Scanner

 What puck dimensions can be inspected?

-Top and bottom sides should be flat-ground, free of foreign material.
+Top and bottom sides should be flat-ground to 0.8 um roughness or better, and free of foreign material.
 Optical polishing is not required.

 Can the scanner handle both highly doped and semi-insulating SiC?